imaidenB/InaHeartbeat/README.md

 # Controls

-The controls are based off of PICO-8's default keybinds, with a few differences:
+The controls are PICO-8's default keybinds, with a few differences:

 Keyboard          | Controller | Action
 ------------------|------------|----------------------------------------